SandorZhylin/AndroidStudioProjects/todoa/README.md

 ### To install TODOa app, follow these steps:
     * Download the todoa_app.apk.
-    * Launch todoa_app.apk to install in to your device.
+    * Launch todoa_app.apk to install it to your device.

 ### **Using Dungeon**